stevedep/4circleCard/privacy.md

 Your use of the KPI CircleCard visual is subject to the term and conditions of this

 Policy.
-Please read this Policy before using Custom Visuals.
+Please read this Policy before using the KPI CircleCard visual.

 ### 1. Use of Data: